thisago/restSpa/readme.md

 - [ ] Add user verification
 - [ ] Add user password reset
 - [ ] Add honeypots or captcha
+- [ ] Low priority: Add a temp block to multiple requests at same time to prevent DoS
+- [ ] Block use of certain usernames and add filters.
+Like special chars

 ---